j-siderius/LoRaMessager/README.md

 ## Overview
 This project started when the need for intercommunication during walks in areas with limited to no network coverage was determined.
 The resulting product will likely be a ESP32/LoRa baseboard combined with a LiPo battery inside of a 3D printed shell.

+## Existing solutions
+* GoTenna (https://gotenna.com/) makes off grid communications nodes.
+One of the main downsides of the product is the fact that it is quite expensive and needs an app to function.
+This may have the unwanted side-effect of storing, analyzing or sending (personal)data to third-parties.
+* GoToky (https://www.gotoky.com/) is a similar LoRa-based mesh communicator, however it is still in the development phase and only available as pre-order on IndieGoGo.
+* BearTooth (https://beartooth.com/) claims to be the worlds smartest walkie-talkie.
+This entails that the device is mainly used for PTT (Push-To-Talk) functionality and voice-communication.

 ## Requirements
 * Portable design, must not weight >500g all incl.
 * Long battery-life, must last at least 24h if not more.